Last Updated on June 8, 2021

-Many of you are familiar with the nearly famous books “Where There Is No Doctor” and “Where There Is No Dentist” that are the most widely used health education books in tropical and sub-tropical developing countries.
-These are great references that you can download from our Resources page that cover basic medicine and dental care from a perspective of a people who aren’t able to drive to the doctor or see the dentist whenever they have a tooth ache.
+Many of you are familiar with the nearly famous books “Where There Is No Doctor” and “Where There Is No Dentist” which are the most widely used health education books in tropical and sub-tropical developing countries.
+These are great references that you can download from our Resources page that cover basic medicine and dental care from the perspective of people who aren’t able to drive to the doctor or see the dentist whenever they have a toothache.

 The concept of “Where there is no” popped into my mind as I was preparing to write this post.
-In a grid-down scenario we may not have the easy access to our kitchen tools that we have relied on in the past.
-Most kitchen appliances are powered by electricity or gas and if those both go out due to an emergency you could find yourself living “where there is no kitchen”.
+In a grid-down scenario, we may not have the easy access to our kitchen tools that we have relied on in the past.
+Most kitchen appliances are powered by electricity or gas and if those both go out due to an emergency you could find yourself living “where there is no kitchen”, when surviving is more important than your kitchen.

 Backyard Grill – This is my personal first line of defense if the power goes out.
 It is simple to use and already set up outside.
 The main drawback is the need for propane but I keep an extra 50lb. canister of propane at all times so that if my main source runs out I still have a spare.
 This spare propane would be on my list of basic household items that you need to stock up on also.
 Some people use charcoal so an extra bag or two would be wise.
 It won’t last as long as a can of propane but having the ability to cook for a few days is always a smart idea.
 Optionally, if your house is heated with propane, you can purchase an adapter to run your grill but you probably are already using your oven in the house.
 It’s nice to have options.